akayyali/Microsoft-Agent-With-AI-Foundry/README.md

-# Microsoft AgentWeb API Consuming Azure AI Foundry Prebuilt Agent
+# Microsoft Agent Web API Consuming Azure AI Foundry Prebuilt Agent
 ## This is a Demo that showcases how to consume an Azure AI Foundry Agent using Microsoft Agent Framework.

 When to use this pattern: